-- Undergraduate candidates must take the AECTP Praxis II, PLT (Principles of Learning and Teaching, during Block 2.
-Be sure to select the appropriate certification area (Early Childhood, Grades K-6, Grades 5-9, or Grades 7-12). - A passing score is required to be admitted into student internship. - Graduate candidates in Alternative Master's Program may take AECTP Praxis II, PLT (Principles of Learning and Teaching) and Subject Assessments as soon as they have passed the Basic Skills Test and have been formally admitted to the Teacher Education Program.
+- Undergraduate candidates must take the AECAP Praxis II.
+Be sure to select the appropriate certification area (Early Childhood, Grades K-6, Grades 5-9, or Grades 7-12). - o A passing score is required to be admitted into student internship. - Graduate candidates in Alternative Master's Program must take AECAP Praxis II for ADMISSION.
+They must ALSO pass the Praxis Core.
+Test and have been formally admitted to the Teacher Education Program.